adityamogadala/xLiMeSemanticIntegrator/README.md

 ##  Get Started

 * Update config/Config.conf as suggested in the file.
-* Start service/collector.sh with `$ nohup sh collector.sh &` to collect data from the Kafka stream.
+* Start service/collector.sh to collect data from the Kafka stream.
+	`$ nohup sh collector.sh &`
 * Examples folder contains few examples on how to use different classes for tasks such as simple search, advanced search, monolingual and cross-lingual document similarity and analytics.
 You can use individual python files or ipython file (.ipynb) for execution.